doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-v` : indicates install and initialize the 'LunarVim' Neovim configuration

-`-i group` : specifies a group to install/remove/update. 'group' can be one of: astronvim kickstart lazyvim nvchad packer plug
+`-i group` : specifies a group to install/remove/update. 'group' can be one of: astronvim kickstart lazyvim lunarvim nvchad packer plug

 `-I` : indicates install all language servers and tools for coding diagnostics